AdityaUmass/cs326-final-theta/docs/final.md

 Secure account credentials is a very important aspect of web development, and UFit utilizates password hashing and salting to accomplish this need.
 UFit implements PassportJS' local strategy along with Express Sessions to create and log in users, and a login session remains persistent across the application until a user signs out.
 All passwords are salted and hashed with an NPM package called BCryptJS.
 These secure passwords are the ones uploaded to the database.

 ## Division of Labor

+Aditya Kumar Roy Chowdbury

+Raghav Malpani

+Brandon Figueredo - Responsible for user account creation, logging in and signing out using PassportJS and BCryptJS.
+Created functionality for a user to update their account information.
+Handled User and Post creation to the MongoDB database.
+Created Clubs & News page.

+All - We all contributed to each milestone writeup.
+We also all made UI styling changes.

 ## Conclusion